tmpaul/jugglingdb-dynamodb/README.md

 * Make sure you have aws-sdk and colors already installed.

 ### Using the adapter with DynamoDB Local
 * During the testing/development phase of your application's lifecycle, it is a good idea to use DynamoDB local.
-DynamoDB local is a java archive file that runs on your machine and does a very good job at mocking the original database.
+DynamoDB local is a java archive file that runs on your machine, and it does a very good job at mocking the original database.
 Download the file <a href = "http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest">here.</a>
-* To run DynamoDB Local use this command from the terminal in the directory where you extracted the tar file: `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar [options]`
+* To run DynamoDB Local, use this command from the terminal in the directory where you extracted the tar file: `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar [options]`

-* #### Options:
+#### Options:
 * -port port_number (8000 by default)
 * --inMemory (Run in memory).